rogerbinns/apsw/doc/async.rst

 You can use :attr:`Connection.is_async` to detect async mode.
 :attr:`Connection.async_controller` provides the :class:`controller
 <AsyncConnectionController>` currently in use, with its ``send``
-method letting you run any callable (use :class:`functools.partial`) in the worker thread.
+method letting you run any callable (use :func:`functools.partial`) in the worker thread.

 Deadlocks